CapitanDonD/parse_library/README.md

 # Parse library
-This programme is created for download books from the library
+This programme is created for download books from the library.

 ### How to install
 Python3 should be already installed.